MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 - Extractor - Liquid (water)
 - Storage - Liquid - Large (water)
 - Greenhouse (sealant)
+- Extractor - Gas (fluorine)
+- Storage - Gas - Large (fluorine)

 Bill of Materials:

 - Manufactured
-  - Adaptive Frame: 35
+  - Adaptive Frame: 45
   - Isocentered Magnet: 2
   - Reactive Gauge: 3 (built on-site using copper extracted locally)
 - Solid
-  - Aluminum: 78 (+6 for reactive gauge)
+  - Aluminum: 83 (including 3 for reactive gauge)
+  - Copper: 23
   - Iron: 71
-  - Nickel: 20
+  - Nickel: 24
   - Sealant: 3 (cold cave nettle, frozen plains)
-  - Tungsten: 2
+  - Tungsten: 18
 - Gas
   - Fluorine: 4 (can be gathered locally)

+Location:

-**Location**: You should be able to find an appropriate site in various wetlands (regions where Ionic Liquids are available).
+You should be able to find an appropriate site in various wetlands (regions where Ionic Liquids are available).
 Look for a **flat site with copper, fluorine, ionic liquids, tetrafluorides and water**.
 The ionic liquids and tetrafluorides will be needed later for producing isotopic coolant, while the fluorine is necessary for producing greenhouses.

-## Andraphon (He3/Be/Eu)
+## Andraphon (Be/Eu)

-The only use for Europium is Microsecond Regulator, which we don't need to build if buying Aldumite Drilling Rig from vendors.
-Androphon can be useful as an extra Helium source.
-Consider visiting Procyon III to gather the copper, or buy the copper from New Atlantis vendors.

-- He3 for transport
-- Beryllium and Europium for Bessel workshop

-Solar Array: 6
-Wind Turbine: 0
+Europium has very limited utility.
+Starting this build is about supplying beryllium for home base, initially to build Tau Grade Rheostats.
+This outpost will be expanded later to provide He-3.

 - Landing Pad - Small
 - 1 Solar Dome (12 power)
-- Extractor - Solid (beryllium)
+- 2 Extractor - Solid (beryllium, europium)
-- Storage - Solid - Large (beryllium)
+- 2 Storage - Solid - Large (beryllium, europium)
-- 1 Extractor - Gas (He3)
-- Storage - Gas - Large (He3)

 Bill of Materials:

 - Manufactured
   - Adaptive Frame: 20
-  - Tau Grade Rheostat: 2
+  - Tau Grade Rheostat: 2 (bring 2 copper, use locally sourced beryllium)
 - Solid
-  - Aluminum: 37
+  - Aluminum: 52
-  - Copper: 23
-  - Iron: 45
+  - Iron: 70
-  - Nickel: 4
-  - Tungsten: 18
+  - Tungsten: 4

 Location: